lino-framework/book/docs/specs/noi/clocking.rst

     .. attribute:: end_time

-        The time (in `hh:mm`) when you stopped to work.
-This is empty as long as you are busy with this session.
+        The time (in `hh:mm`) when the worker stopped to work.

+        An empty :attr:`end_time` means that the user is still busy with that session, the session is not yet closed.

+        :meth:`end_session` sets this to the current time.

     .. attribute:: break_time